Use this guide in conjunction with the Resources for Social Work Research guide.

 The asterisk * is the most common symbol used for truncation

 Will retrieve: behave, behaviour(s), behavior(s), behaving, behavioral etc..

 (eating disorder* or anorexi* or bulimi*) and (teenage* or adolescen* or youth*)

 "social policy" and homelessness

-When you get your search results - if there is no direct link to the full-text of the article, click on the Get It button.
-This software will try to link you to the full-text of the article through another vendor/publisher.
+When you get your search results: if there is no direct link to the full text of the article, click on the Get It button.
+This software will try to link you to the full text that we may have through another vendor/publisher.
 If the Leddy Library can't give you access to the full text, you will be given a link to RACER, the Leddy Library's interlibrary loan system.

 e.g. addiction AND teenagers